 by Jeffrey R Wright

-Please contact us or post in the comment section below if we missed any 30-day challenge that is 3D design or 3D printing-related and we will update this list accordingly.
+Please contact us or post in the comment section below if we missed any 30-day challenge related to 3D design or 3D printing, and we will update this list accordingly.

 Design Shuffler – Idea Generator

-A design idea generator by ptt.live Design Shuffler is a great tool for refuelling inspiration or for 30 or more-days challenges.
-Instead of procrastinating and thinking about what to design this tool helps to get into the process quicker.
+A design idea generator, Design Shuffler, is a great tool for refuelling inspiration or for 30 days or more challenges.
+Instead of procrastinating and thinking about what to design, this tool helps you get into the process quicker.
 We wrote a detailed review of the shuffler and explained how to use it.

 Read More: 3D Printing Competitions

-On this website, you may find a table with many entries with 3D printing competitions.
+On this website, you will find a table with many entries for 3D printing competitions.
 The format of these competitions varies.